Chair: Professor Cheever

 General Education Requirements for Nursing Majors

 Nursing majors must select Mathematics 107 to fulfill the Quantitative Reasoning (F2) requirement and Chemistry 108 for the Laboratory Science (F4) requirement.
-They must complete only one of the two Upper division (U) requirements.

 The Major in Nursing